AnhadSawhney/TiBasicMath/README.md

 4. Move the cursor to the program.
 If it has a `*` before it it is archived.
 Press `enter` to archive/unarchive the selected program.

 # Programs:
+### Growth
+This program is not intended for use in math, rather Biology.
+It will calculate the equations for the logistic and exponential population growth models.

+Instructions:
+1. Run the program
+2. Choose Exponential or Logistic growth by entering 1 or 2
+3. Enter the required information
+4. The output function will be stored in the `y=` menu

 ### Lagrange:
 Calculates the unsimplified equation of a function using lagrange interpolation given any number of points.
 Since the equations can get very long it prints each part on a separate line and prints the coefficients separately.